• NABV Homepage

 Born and raised in Michigan.
 Enlisted in the Women’s Army Corps in the fall of 66.
 Basictraining at Ft McClellan in Alabama, Medics training FT Sam Houston Texas, A year at Valley Forge Army Hospital in Pennsylvania.
 Final station was Fitzsimmons Army Hospital Denver.
 At Denver I worked with the returning soldiers from Viet Nam.
 This is what changed my path in the future.
 Honorable discharge in 1969 Married a military man and spent the next two years at Ft.
 Knox in Kentucky.
 Spent years in Kansas working in Med field and then back to Michigan for 7 years continuing to work in cardiac field.
 Retired and moved to Florida and started raising Guide dogs for Southeastern Guide dogs.
 Have raised 15 pups and now doing a breeder.
 One of my pups was matched with Gene Huggins past 2nd pres.
 Of NABV.
 Gene got me involved with the NABV and love doing and helping.
 I am also an active member of Lions clubs who help those with vision problems.
 I know this is not as exciting as some but it is my life.

-NABV Board Member Mark Erickson
+NABV Board Member Jack Rupert

 NABV Board member Brad Loos